Cincinnati Divorce, Dissolution and Juvenile Custody Legal Representation

 Juvenile Custody and Support

-In the State of Ohio, if a couple has a child and is not married, custody and support of that child are under the jurisdiction of Juvenile Court.
-While the legal issues are very similar with regard to the custody and support of a child that is born to a married couple, there are significant differences between Domestic Relations and Juvenile Court in both procedure and substantive law.
+In the State of Ohio, if an unmarried couple has a child, custody and support of that child are under the jurisdiction of Juvenile Court.
+While the issues of child custody and support are very similar to those of married couples, procedure and substantive law differ significantly between Domestic Relations Court and Juvenile Court.

-Either way, the Ohio courts always try to act in the best interests of the child.
-When determining child custody, the judge will listen to what each parent claims to want for the child’s care.
-In many cases, if the child is old enough, the judge will also speak with the child to determine what the child wants.
+Regardless of which Court handles a child custody hearing, the Ohio courts always try to serve the child’s best interests.
+When determining juvenile custody, the judge will listen to what each parent claims to want for their child’s care.
+A judge will often speak with a child who is old enough to determine what the child wants.

-Courts will also take into account whether or not both parents have respected previous custody decisions.
-Did both parents fulfill their obligations to child support and child care time?
-Did both parents follow the agreed-upon timing for visitations, holidays, and other schedule concerns?
+Courts will also consider the extent to which both parents have followed previous custody decisions.
+For example, did both parents fulfill their obligations to child support and amount of child care?
+Did both parents respect and follow the agreed-upon schedules for visitations and holidays?

-If there was any abuse in the family, either in the immediate family or among extended family, this will enter into the decision-making process too.
-Sexual abuse, domestic abuse, and any other potential forms of abuse will be reported and entered into the public record for the judge to consider.
+The decision-making process also factors in any abuse, either in the immediate family or among extended relatives.
+Reports of sexual, physical, or domestic abuse will be entered into the public record for the judge to consider.

 Post-Divorce Issues